 Politics Trip Gets Students' Vote

-Lower Sixth Formers visit The Houses of Parliament, the Supreme Court and Whitehall.
+Lower Sixth Formers visit the Supreme Court, Whitehall and The Houses of Parliament.

 Our Lower Sixth Form Politics students enjoyed a memorable trip to London recently, to visit The Houses of Parliament, the Supreme Court and the area of Whitehall.

-The day concluded with a tour of the House of Commons and Lords, as well as a workshop on Passing Legislation.
-Following some successful MP and Peer spotting, our students also enjoyed a lively discussion with Kimbolton’s MP Jonathan Djanogly, about English Votes for English Laws, and the debate they had watched on extending Sunday Trading.
+The group explored Whitehall, walking via the Foreign and Commonwealth Offices and Downing Street to The Houses of Parliament, where they enjoyed a full guided tour of the House of Commons and Lords, as well as a workshop on Passing Legislation.
+Following some successful MP and Peer spotting, our students also took part in a lively Question and Answer session with Huntingdon MP Jonathan Djanogly.